 We can't know for sure whether Buffett is about to buy NVIDIA (NAS: NVDA) -- he hasn't specifically mentioned anything about it to me -- but we can discover whether it's the sort of stock that might interest him.
 Answering that question could also reveal whether it's a stock that should interest us.
-In this series, we do just that.

 - Consistent earnings power.

 - Good returns on equity with limited or no debt.

 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.

 Let's examine NVIDIA's earnings and free cash flow: